UAE approves new project to build, expand water dams in 13 residential areas

 The plan — which seeks to boost water storage capacity and prevent floods — will be implemented within 19 months

-As many as nine water dams will be built in a new package of construction projects in the UAE, it was announced on Friday,
+More than a dozen dams and water canals will be built in the UAE as part of a new package of construction projects, it was announced on Friday,

-The mega plan, which falls under the 'Initiatives of the UAE President', is aimed at increasing the country's water storage capacity to 8 million cubic metres, boosting rainwater collection, and preventing floods in residential areas.
-The project also seeks to bolster the nation's infrastructure in response to climate change.
+The mega plan, which falls under the 'Initiatives of the UAE President', is aimed at boosting rainwater collection and increasing the country's water storage capacity to 8 million cubic metres.
+The goal is to prevent flooding and mitigate the impact of heavy rains on some residential areas.

-Besides building new water storage facilities, the plan covers the expansion of two existing dams and a group of rubble barriers.
+Nine dams and nine water canals spanning 9km will be built in different regions of the country, according to a report on the state-run news agency WAM.
+The plan also covers the expansion of two existing dams and a group of rubble barriers.

 The project will be implemented within 19 months in 13 residential areas, including: